-The additional three courses will be assigned taking their preferences and experiences into account, and typically include a core course if the FSEM is not a core course.
+The additional two courses will be assigned taking their preferences into account.

-As incoming students are considering courses, a special group of faculty advisers are available over the summer to answer specific questions about Colgate's curriculum and fall courses.
-Students are also welcome to reach out to department chairs for major-specific questions, as well as to the Office of the Registrar about the process.
+As students are considering courses, a special group of Summer Advisers (listed on the Incoming First-Year Registration page) are available to answer specific questions.
+For example, students with questions about Advanced Placement credit or exams or who plan to pursue a pre-med course of study may wish to ask for guidance on course selection.
+Students are also welcome to reach out to department chairs about major-specific questions, as well as to the Office of the Registrar about the process in general.

-C More at colgate.edu/core-curriculum and in department or program descriptions at colgate.edu/catalog
+C More at colgate.edu/first-year-registration and in department or program descriptions at colgate.edu/catalog